Fishing Licence FAQs

 The winter fishing season starts on 1 April and lasts until 30 September of that same year.

-Anglers must apply to the Otago, Southland or Wellington Fish and Game Council to have his or her licence endorsed as a Back Country Licence.
+Anglers must apply to the Otago, Southland or Wellington Fish and Game Council to have their licence endorsed as a Back Country Licence.
 If you want to obtain a Back Country Licence over the internet go to the Otago, Southland or Wellington pages of this website.

 Anglers must hold a Back Country Licence in order to apply for a Controlled Fishery Licence (see separate FAQ question).